myHandiQR myHandiQR

 • The newcomer reads the context in 30 seconds, the conversation can start somewhere else

-• You breathe.
+• You can breathe.
 Really.

 Anytime